OceanGlidersCommunity/OG-format-user-manual/README.md

 Two format checkers are currently available for the format:

 - http://conventions.castelao.net/OG/validate.
 This checker is still experimental, so it should not be used as ground truth but as guidance.
-- https://github.com/ioos/cc-plugin-og This checker works with the IOOS copmliance-checker package
+- https://github.com/ioos/cc-plugin-og This checker works with the IOOS compliance-checker package

 ### Example files